 - Give the andirons and tools a thorough cleaning with dish soap and water.
 Follow up with metal polish if desired.

 Tip: Soot can build up in a gas fireplace if the logs or ports aren’t working properly.
 Contact a plumber to make sure your gas fireplace is in good condition.

-Dust, dirt, dander and soot can build-up over time.
+Dust, dirt, dander and soot can build up over time.
 You may start to smell musty odors when turning on your gas fireplace.
-Or you may notice the glass is milky or fogged.
 Read on for how to clean a gas fireplace that hasn’t been cleaned in a while or has been used a lot.